March 03, 2015//Ellen NeveuxLast Updated: March 12, 2021

 While physical access tokens, such as those made by RSA, are great at providing secure multi-factor authentication, but they can be a pain to use.
 If your users misplace them, it can cause delays and additional expense.

-Many multi-factor solutions offer a choice of which method to use for your second factor, such as corporate email, telephone, or SMS.
+Many multi-factor authentication solutions offer a choice of which method to use for your second factor, such as corporate email, telephone, or SMS.

 2. Choose the right factor